Water through the mountains, technology, and vision

 The Fifth Line to Jerusalem is designed to meet the water demand of Israel capital, the country’s largest city, for the next 50 years.
 We are doing this by greatly increasing the supply of desalinated water to Jerusalem.

-The mega project is being built in two segments, the first of which is already completed and the second is in the advanced stages, and includes an unprecedented engineering challenge: excavating a tunnel that will lift the water to the necessary altitude through a mountain with high landscape sensitivity.
+The mega project was built in two segments, the first of which is already completed in 2014 and the second that was completed in 2022 and included an unprecedented engineering challenge: excavating a tunnel that lift the water to the necessary altitude through a mountain with high landscape sensitivity.

-A 13-km four-meter diameter pipeline in the mountains will carry immense quantities of pressurized water via advanced pumping stations that will be built at the tunnel entrance and exit.
-These stations will ensure the rapid pushing of the water at a considerable saving of energy.
+A 13-km four-meter diameter pipeline in the mountains carrying immense quantities of pressurized water via advanced pumping stations that was built at the tunnel entrance and exit.
+These stations ensure the rapid pushing of the water at a considerable saving of energy.

 Technological and engineering innovations are used in the tunnel’s excavation: a high-performance tunnel boring machine (TBM) that minimizes environmental damage and harm to the fauna.

-When the construction is complete, the real water infrastructure revolution will begin.
-Like railways that tunnel through mountains, the water will transverse the mountains in a transportation tunnel to the peak of technological and engineering innovation for the life and livelihood at the mountain tops.
+Upon completion of the project, the real water infrastructure revolution was began.
+Like railways that tunnel through mountains, the water traversing the mountains in a transportation tunnel to the peak of technological and engineering innovation for the life and livelihood at the mountain tops.